predatorx7/flutter_packages/logging_manager/logging_manager/README.md

 [![Pub:logging](https://img.shields.io/pub/v/logging_manager.svg)](https://pub.dev/packages/logging_manager)

-A manager for [pub.dev:logging](https://pub.dev/packages/logging).
-Provides simple APIs to change the way logs are handled.
+Provides simple APIs for logging & managing logs.
+Uses the logger from [pub.dev:logging](https://pub.dev/packages/logging).

+If using flutter, import [pub.dev:logging_manager_flutter](https://pub.dev/packages/logging_manager_flutter) instead.

 ## Features

 - `LoggingTree` is attached as a listener to logs sent from logger by the `LoggingManager`.
 Implementations are: PrintingColoredLogsTree, PrintingLogsTree, FormattedOutputLogsTree.
 - `LoggingManager` can be used to create a logger, listen to logs, change `LoggingTree`s.

 ## Getting started